Cloud & Deployment

 • Uptime monitoring, error monitoring, and performance monitoring are the three pillars of production observability

-• Sentry captures, groups, and alerts on exceptions — integrate it before you launch, not after the first incident
+• Sentry captures, groups, and alerts on exceptions — integrate it before you launch

-• Health check endpoints at /api/health allow uptime monitors to detect deep failures (database down, not just HTTP errors)
+• Health check endpoints allow uptime monitors to detect deep failures

 • Incident response is a process: detect → triage → communicate → fix → verify → postmortem